 They are a lifeline to a different life she did not have.

-The poem starts to concludes in these next lines.
+‘An Unknown Girl’ starts to conclude in these next lines.
 The moment that the speaker has lived through, this desperate need to remain part of the Indian culture around her has passed.
 The “furious streets” and her racing thoughts are “hushed.”
 She is ready to “scrape off” the brown henna lines from her hand and allow the more permanent, lighter brown lines to remain.
 They will stay on her skin, “soft as a snail trail” for a week, and then begin to fade.

 The last lines of the poem return the speaker to the country in which she lives.
 From there, when memories or thoughts of India “appear” and reappear, she will lean into them.
 She’ll reach from one land to the other, her “hands outstretched” and feel a longing for the “unknown girl” in the bazaar.

-This last mention of the “unknown girl” if the most obvious in it’s connection to the speaker.
+This last mention of the “unknown girl” is the most obvious in its connection to the speaker.
 She is reaching for a past version of herself, the Indian version that is sitting in the marketplace.

 About Moniza Alvi

 Moniza Alvi was born in Lahore, Pakistan, and grew up in England.
 While there she studied at the University of York and the University of London.
 This experience, of being from one world and living in another, has inspired much of her poetry.
 Her first collection, The Country at My Shoulder was published in 1993.
 It earned her a spot on the list of New Generation Poets list in 1994.
 Since 1993 she has published seven collections, one of which was a collected edition of earlier poems.
 These publications have earned her a number of nominations for prizes such as the T.S.
 Eliot award.